 In many EMRs, the assessment and plan are combined.
 Regardless of the format, you can use the Plan section (or extend your assessment section) to include the recommended treatments to perform the next visit.
 This will help you or another therapist progress the patient appropriately.

-Use this daily note template to guide your daily note documentation.
+Use this therapy note template to guide your daily note documentation.

 Subjective